DavideDaSerra/Headset_Profile_Disabler/README.md

 Set-ExecutionPolicy RemoteSigned -Scope CurrentUser

 Then you can invoke the script as:
-## Disable headset for heasdset with specific name nome specifico (Default disable)
+## Disable headset for heasdset with specific name (Default disable)
 .\hs_manage.ps1 -HeadsetName "WH-CH510"

 ## Enable headset mode on all headsets